claudia-pacheco/perfumes-frontend/README.md

 <img width="900" src="https://user-images.githubusercontent.com/94257616/173064001-599bd045-8623-4385-9df1-d4f36890ca7d.png">

-Initially I struggled how to style components and what the termininology for each is but soon it all made sense.
+Initially I struggled with how to style components and what the terminology for each is but soon it all made sense.
 I used the ```withRoot``` component which applies the same styling to the whole page without having to recode it.

 This can be easily done by wrapping the specific component around ```withRoot()``` eg: